-The last 15 years or so has seen increasing critique from within the mainstream development community of the traditional development financing model – that is, foreign aid (more formally known as Overseas Development Assistance: ODA), foreign direct investment (FDI), remittances and debt (e.g. Moyo 2009).
-Increasingly, the conversation has extended beyond simply increasing aid and/or making ODA more ‘effective’, managing debt and debt relief appropriately, and leveraging/promoting FDI and remittances, although all of these continue to be part of the menu of international development financing.
+The last 15 years or so has seen increasing critique from within the mainstream development community of the traditional development financing model – that is, foreign aid (more formally known as Overseas Development Assistance: ODA), foreign direct investment (FDI), remittances and debt (e.g. Moyo, 2009).
+Increasingly, the conversation has extended beyond simply increasing aid and/or making it more ‘effective’, managing debt and debt relief appropriately, and leveraging/promoting FDI and remittances, although all of these continue to be part of the menu of international development financing.
 ‘Orthodox’ criticisms include inadequate amounts to meet developing country requirements, spatial unevenness, fragmented channels, aid dependency, ineffectiveness and so on.
-Instead, the growing buzz has been around drawing in vastly bigger financial resources by using ODA to catalyse and leverage private sector investment on a massive scale in a new development era that is ‘beyond aid’ (Kharas et al 2011; Janus et al 2014).
-In 2015, the Addis Ababa Agenda for Action was launched by the ‘international community’ to encourage efforts to develop a more holistic measure of development finance called 'total official support for sustainable development', which abbreviates (somewhat unfortunately) to 'TOSSD'.
+Instead, the growing buzz has been around drawing in vastly bigger financial resources by using ODA to catalyse and leverage private sector investment on a massive scale in a new development era that is ‘beyond aid’ (Kharas et al., 2011; Janus et al., 2014).
+In 2015, the Addis Ababa Agenda for Action was launched by the ‘international community’ to encourage efforts to develop a more holistic measure of development finance called ‘total official support for sustainable development’, which abbreviates (somewhat unfortunately) to ‘TOSSD’.
 This is said to complement - but not replace - ODA.
 The OECD is leading the consultation on the development of TOSSD as a new technical measure of development finance, with the aim that it will be confirmed in 2017.
-We can expect to see a significant softening of ‘development’ type aims and safeguards, and normalization of ‘growth’ oriented financing (such as export credits) to be trumpeted as meeting the ‘development’ finance needs of the global South.
+We can expect to see a significant softening of ‘development’ finance aims and safeguards, and normalization of ‘growth’ oriented financing (such as export credits) to be trumpeted as meeting the ‘development’ finance needs of the global South.

 Paul Collier (2013) is representative of many in the mainstream in his optimistic assessment that new forms of finance will supersede the old model of foreign aid to leverage the necessary billions to achieve ‘global development’.
 The role of development institutions, argue some, should be to act as financial intermediaries.
 By working with investment banks, hedge funds and equity funds, for example, using bonds, special purpose vehicles and other forms of securitised finance, the development community could create win-win outcomes.
-New attitudes to finance, risk, investment and reward are seen essential to this new era of development (e.g. Egerton-Warburton 2015).
-Existing development financing institutions are expanding their funding and remits (such as the World Bank’s International Finance Corporation, and the UK’s Commonwealth Development Corporation), and new ones are emerging, such as the EU’s Asian Investment Facility (Mah 2016).
-The instruments, logics and partnerships that are being promoted here are some distance from the more ‘traditional’ approaches to loans and grants (Bilal and Krätke 2013).
+New attitudes to finance, risk, investment and reward are seen essential to this new era of development (e.g. Egerton-Warburton, 2015).
+Existing development financing institutions are expanding their funding and remits (such as the World Bank’s International Finance Corporation, and the UK’s Commonwealth Development Corporation), and new ones are emerging, such as the EU’s Asian Investment Facility (Mah, 2016).
+The instruments, logics and partnerships that are being promoted here are some distance from the more ‘traditional’ approaches to loans and grants (Bilal and Krätke, 2013).
 Indeed, they more closely resemble the ‘blended’ financial approaches that are characteristic of Southern development partners, like China and India.
 This is not coincidence, of course, but a response to the competitive pressure of development financing from the South (as discussed in the first of these progress reports).